New 360 Reports Visualizations

-Visualizations are the charts and tables you use to represent your data in 360 subject reports.
+Visualizations are the charts and tables you use to represent your data in the Reports section.
 While each visualization has its own special features, there are certain edits you can make to just about any visualization.
-This page covers adding and removing visualizations in your report, as well as general customization options available for most visualizations.

 Options Button

-When you click a visualization, the Options menu appears at the top of the visualization.
+When you click on a visualization, you will see the Options button.

 Editing Titles